ktaylor63/southeast/site/content/news/service-awards-grants-to-35-states-district-of-columbia-for-work-on-deadly-bat-disease.md

 Funding for grants was provided through the Endangered Species Recovery and Science Applications programs.
 Thirty-five states and the District of Columbia submitted proposals requesting $1,589,789\.
 All requests were given partial awards, ranging from about $13,000 to $39,000, for a total of $998,767.

 Additional information about WNS is available at [www.whitenosesyndrome.org/](http://www.whitenosesyndrome.org/).
-Connect with our white-nose syndrome Facebook page at [www.facebook.com/usfwswns](http://www.facebook.com/usfwswns), follow our tweets at [www.twitter.com/usfws_wns](http://www.twitter.com/usfws_wns) and download photos from our Flickr page at [www.flickr.com/photos/usfwshq/collections/72157626455036388/](http://www.flickr.com/photos/usfwshq/collections/72157626455036388/).
+Connect with our white-nose syndrome Facebook page at [www.facebook.com/usfwswns](http://www.facebook.com/usfwswns), follow our tweets at [www.twitter.com/usfws_wns](http://www.twitter.com/usfws_wns) and download photos from [our Flickr page](http://www.flickr.com/photos/usfwshq/collections/72157626455036388/).

-Grant ammount rounded to the nearest dollar:
+## Grants Awarded

  - Alabama: $24,375.00
  - Arkansas: $35,100.00